US-EPA-CAMD/easey-allowance-api/README.md

 Follow these [instructions](https://github.com/US-EPA-CAMD/devops/blob/master/GETTING_STARTED.md) to get the project up and running correctly.

-Open [http://localhost:8080/api/account-mgmt/swagger/](http://localhost:8080/api/account-mgmt/swagger/) to view swagger documentation.
-> NOTE: The port can be changed by setting the EASEY_ACCOUNT_API_PORT environment variable

 ## API Endpoints

 Please refer to the [Account Management API Swagger Documentation](https://easey-dev.app.cloud.gov/api/account-mgmt/swagger/) for descriptions of the endpoints.